CODAIT/stocator/README.md

 	</property>

 ### Configuration
 Stocator COS connector expose "fs.cos." keys prefix.
-For backward compatability it also supports "fs.s3d" and "fs.s3a" prefix, where "fs.cos" is highest priority and "fs.s3a" lowest.
+For backward compatability it also supports "fs.s3d" and "fs.s3a" prefix, where "fs.cos" will overwrite other keys, if present.

 #### COS Connector configuration
 The following is the list of the configuration keys. `service` can be any value, like `myCOS`